Gabriel Paternain

 research focuses on geometric inverse problems and his collaboration with Mikko Salo and Gunther Uhlmann yielded solutions to several inverse problems in two dimensions, including the tensor tomography problem and the proof of spectral rigidity of an Anosov surface.

-In his spare time he partakes in a wide variety of sports, notably football.
+In his spare time, he partakes in a wide variety of sports, notably football.
+He is the father of 2025 World Athletics Championships women's marathon bronze medallist Julia Paternain.